Healthcare Product Launch: Designing CX For High ROI

 The best part of creating customer personas is the integration of data and advanced analytics into every step of the design process, to gain actionable insights and reduce the quantum of risk.
 Modern research techniques and the availability of large data sets have made it possible to track even the anonymized histories of HCPs and patients.

 At Docplexus, we do mindset analysis of our community members (HCPs from specific therapeutic areas) to create accurate and successful customer personas for our pharmaceutical clients.
-Our diverse user base of 3,80,000+ HCPs spanning 98 therapeutic areas, gives us the edge over any other doctor-only platform.
+Our diverse user base of 3,80,000+ HCPs spanning 98 therapeutic areas and 1600 cities, gives us the edge over any other doctor-only platform.

 Sample Customer Persona